Workplace bullying

-Workplace bullying is a persistent pattern of mistreatment from others in the workplace that causes either physical or emotional harm.

-It can include such tactics as verbal, nonverbal, psychological, and physical abuse, as well as humiliation.
-This type of workplace aggression is particularly difficult because, unlike the typical school bully, workplace bullies often operate within the established rules and policies of their organization and their society.
-In the majority of cases, bullying in the workplace is reported as having been done by someone who has authority over the victim.
-However, bullies can also be peers, and rarely subordinates.
+Workplace bullying is a persistent pattern of mistreatment from others in the workplace that causes physical and/or emotional harm.
+It includes verbal, nonverbal, psychological, and physical abuse, as well as humiliation.
+This type of workplace aggression is particularly difficult because unlike typical school bullies, workplace bullies often operate within the established rules and policies of their organizations and society.
+In most cases, workplace bullying is carried out by someone who is in a position of authority over the victim.
+However, bullies can also be peers or subordinates.
+The participation of subordinates in bullying is referred to as upward bullying.
+The least visible form of workplace bullying involves upward bullying where bullying tactics are manipulated and applied against a superior, often for strategically motivated outcomes.

-Research has also investigated the impact of the larger organizational context on bullying as well as the group-level processes that impact on the incidence and maintenance of bullying behaviour.
-Bullying can be covert or overt.
-It may be missed by superiors; it may be known by many throughout the organization.
-Negative effects are not limited to the targeted individuals, and may lead to a decline in employee morale and a change in organizational culture.
-It can also take place as overbearing supervision, constant criticism, and blocking promotions.
+Researchers have also investigated the impact of bullying in a larger organizational context, as well as the group level dynamics that contribute to the occurrence and persistence of bullying behavior.
+Bullying can be covert or overt, and sometimes go unnoticed by superiors while also being widely known throughout an organization.
+The negative effects of workplace bullying are not limited to the targeted individuals, and can lead to a decline in employee morale and shifts in organizational culture.
+Workplace bullying can also manifest as overbearing supervision, constant criticism and obstruction of promotions.

 Definitions

-While there is no universally accepted formal definition of workplace bullying, and some researchers even question whether a uniform definition is possible due to its complex and multifaceted forms, but several researchers have endeavoured to define it:
+Although there is no universally accepted formal definition of workplace bullying, and some researchers question whether a single, uniform definition is possible due to its complex and multifaceted forms, several researchers have attempted to define it: